Ranieri desperate for a ‘leader’ to rescue ailing Fulham | Malay Mail

 The 67-year-old Italian has not engendered a major revival in Fulham’s fortunes since he replaced the sacked Slavisa Jokanovic in November.

-The London club lie second from bottom, four points adrift of safety, despite having spent more than £100 million (RM523 million) in the close season.
+The London club lie second from bottom, four points adrift of safety, despite having spent more than £100 million (RM522.3 million) in the close season.

 Chelsea’s veteran former England central defender Gary Cahill has been mentioned as a potential new arrival.